sastoudt/DS421_summerProject/SFEI_chl/README.md

 To Do

 - host Shiny app online (need to slim it down a bit)
-- waiting for expanded model 3 to run on cluster to get fairer comparison of full model v. one model per station
+- waiting for expanded model 3 to run on cluster to get fairer comparison of full model v. one model per station DONE

 ## Week 3 Goals